 Reduction of local atmospheric emissions does not appear likely to yield significant reductions in MeHg in Bay Area aquatic food webs.
-As an upper bound estimate of the benefit of reducing atmospheric Hg inputs, Tsai and Hoenicke (2001) estimated that 27 kg THg yr-1 are deposited directly on the Bay's surface, and 55 kg yr-1 are deposited in the local watersheds draining to the Bay.
+As an upper bound estimate of the benefit of reducing atmospheric Hg inputs, Tsai and Hoenicke (2001) estimated that $27\ kg\ THg\ yr^{-1}$ are deposited directly on the Bay's surface, and 55 kg yr-1 are deposited in the local watersheds draining to the Bay.
 About one-third of atmospheric Hg deposition in the western USA is from "natural" sources (Seigneur et al., 2004), so total elimination of atmospheric deposition is not possible.
 Global modeling studies have indicated that Hg from non-USA global anthropogenic and natural sources constitutes about two-thirds of atmospheric Hg deposition in North America, and about 70-90% of deposition in the Bay Area (Seigneur et al., 2004; Task Force on Hemispheric Transport of Air Pollution, 2010).
-The Bay Area has no sources immediately to the west, so local contributions (which may include sources outside of the nine Bay Area counties) are likely to be smaller than in other parts of the USA.
+The Bay Area has no sources immediately to its west, so local contributions (which may include sources outside of the nine Bay Area counties) are likely to be smaller than in other parts of the USA.
 However, several studies suggest that some local contribution is likely.
 Comparisons of other urban areas to nearby upwind rural locations have found measurably higher urban concentrations and deposition (Landis et al., 2002; Rutter et al., 2008), indicating ground-level contributions from regional urban sources.
 In addition, nearby coastal wet deposition was generally lower than that in the urbanized Bay area (Steding and Flegal, 2002).
 Sanders et al. (2008) found higher Hg concentrations in sediment cores from lakes in inland California compared to a lake on the California coast, and attributed the elevated concentrations at the inland lakes to urban and industrial emissions and legacy contamination from mining.

 The potential for further reduction of local Hg emissions through controls on stationary sources is limited.
-The California Air Resources Board (CARB) estimated that emissions from stationary point sources in the nine Bay Area counties totaled about 200 kg yr-1 in 2008 (CARB, 2008).
-The two largest stationary Hg air source categories in the Bay Area are the five petroleum refineries located in the North Bay and a cement plant in the South Bay (USEPA 2005).
-Emissions estimates contained in national or statewide inventories are typically not based on site Hg measurements but are rather based on Hg emission factors relating air emissions either to material throughput or to particulate matter emissions (USEPA 1997a).
-However, in 2005, the petroleum refineries did measure Hg air emissions as part of a mass balance study.
-The directly measured air emissions for the five refineries totaled about 20 kg vr-1, much less than the earlier emissions inventory estimate (ERM 2009), substantially lower than the previous CARB estimate of large Bay area point source emissions.
+The California Air Resources Board (CARB) estimated that emissions from stationary point sources in the nine Bay Area counties totaled about 200 kg yr^{-1} in 2008 (CARB, 2008).
+The two largest stationary Hg air source categories in the Bay Area are the five petroleum refineries located in the North Bay and a cement plant in the South Bay (USEPA, 2005).
+In 2005, the petroleum refineries directly measured air emissions totaling about 20 kg yr-1, much less than the earlier emissions inventory (ERM, 2009) and CARB estimates.
 Emissions from the cement plant in South Bay have not been directly measured, but a study conducted in 2009 found a possible impact on local atmospheric Hg concentrations, in particular for reactive gaseous Hg and particulate Hg concentrations at a nearby site (Rothenberg et al., 2010b).
 Atmospheric wet deposition also showed local impact of plant emissions with greatly diminished deposition at a site in the immediate nearfield (1 km away) of the plant during one month of plant closure for maintenance (Rothenberg et al., 2010b).
 In contrast, however, recent stormwater sampling in the nearby Stevens Creek watershed did not indicate elevated Hg concentrations (McKee, unpublished data).
 The cement plant is now subject to more stringent USEPA regulation that will cut emissions from this facility by about 90% by 2014 (BAAQMD, 2010).

-Other local Hg air sources are smaller, such as gasoline (about 5 kg yr-1 from combustion of automobile fuel [Conaway 2005]) - and crematoria (about 12 kg yr-1 from dental amalgam [BAAQMD, 2003]).
+Other local Hg air sources are smaller, such as gasoline (about 5 kg yr-1 from combustion of automobile fuel (Conaway et al., 2005)), and crematoria (about 12 kg yr-1 from dental amalgam (BAAQMD, 2003)).
 The American Dental Association has reported a 30% decrease in the number of Hg amalgam fillings used between 1990 and 1999 (Berthold, 2002); if this trend continues crematoria emissions will likely decrease proportionally.